tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 .output live_in
 ```

 Now it's time to define our relations.
-You may notice that the Souffle definitions look
+You may notice that the Souffle
-very similar to our earlier definitions.
-This is no mistake; Datalog was
+definitions look very similar to our earlier definitions.
+This is no mistake;
-defined for dataflow and graph problems.
+Datalog was created for dataflow and graph problems.

 We'll start with live-out: